 Changing role of caregivers

-And, the caregiver's role often changes throughout treatment, often becoming more intensive if the cancer worsens.
+And, a caregiver's role can change throughout treatment, often becoming more intensive if the cancer worsens.

 Eventually, the need for caregiving related to the cancer diagnosis will come to an end.
 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss.